Our priority is to protect the well-being of our team members and guests during the prevailing Covid-19 era

 Our staff are provided with face coverings which they will wear if they are not protected by a screen

-Guests are also required to wear a face covering when they are not in their own guest bedroom
+It is a LEGAL requirement for guests to wear a face covering when they are not in their own guest bedroom

 If you did not bring a face covering with you, a mask will be provided by the hotel reception

 When you check into the hotel you will be required to provide contact details – preferably a mobile phone number.